 Enter in queer doulas.
 As a queer person, I believe that I am more qualified than straight doulas to support queer parents simply because it is my community with a language I know and a familiarity I feel.
 I also know that I will hire a queer birth team when my time comes to give birth, because they will know and understand my story in their bones.
 Because nothing I tell them about my life will be a shock and all of the ways my life is being set up will be supported.

 Our gratitude to Angharad for sharing with us.
-We are offering $150 off Doula Training in Santa Cruz for queer aspiring doulas.
+We are offering $100 off Doula and Childbirth Educator Training for queer aspiring doulas and educators.
 Greater diversity in birth workers means more support for more families.
 Use coupon code #loveislove when registering for any training.